Last updated on 2026-05-15

 Program Overview

 Electricity powers our homes, businesses, factories, and even our cars.
 Modern life doesn’t work very well without it.
 Electricians are the skilled tradespeople who ensure power gets safely from the source to the people and places that need it.
-The Electrical: Construction program at NBCC prepares you for a rewarding career in this essential field.
-You'll gain expertise in the design, installation, and operation of electrical systems, following the Canadian Electrical Code and the National Building Code.
-This program equips you with fundamental wiring practices, pipe threading and bending techniques, and cable tray installation skills.
-Upon graduation, you will be ready to join the workforce as a registered apprentice in New Brunswick or other jurisdictions.
-If you have good hand-eye coordination, enjoy working with tools, and are physically fit, this program is the perfect outlet for your talents.
+The Electrical: Construction program equips you with the expertise in the design, installation, and operation of electrical systems.
+Following the Canadian Electrical Code and the National Building Code, you'll learn essential skills needed to start from diagrams and finish with a job done right.
+Upon graduation, you will be ready to join the workforce as a registered apprentice in New Brunswick or another jurisdiction.
+If you are physically fit, have good hand-eye coordination, and enjoy working with tools and wiring, this program is the perfect outlet for your talents.

 Program Structure

 The Electrical: Construction program is designed to be completed within one academic year of full-time study.
-The program structure includes:
+This program offers a comprehensive curriculum that prepares students for a successful career in the electrical field.
+Key features of the program structure include:

-• Emphasis on safety practices and adherence to electrical codes.
+- Emphasis on safety and adherence to industry standards.

 Featured Experiences

-• Opportunities to work with smart technology and modern construction teams.
+- Opportunities to learn about smart technology and its applications in modern construction.

 Career Options

-Graduates of the Electrical: Construction program can pursue various career paths in Canada, including:
+Graduates of the Electrical: Construction program can pursue a variety of career opportunities in Canada, including:

-• Commercial Electrician: Work on electrical systems in commercial buildings, including wiring, lighting, and power distribution.
+- Commercial Electrician: Work on electrical installations and repairs in commercial buildings, including offices and retail spaces.

-• Industrial Electrician: Maintain and repair electrical systems in manufacturing facilities, focusing on production equipment and control panels.
+- Industrial Electrician: Maintain and troubleshoot electrical systems in manufacturing facilities, ensuring efficient operation of machinery.

-• Electrical Foreman: Supervise and coordinate electrical projects, ensuring that work is completed safely and efficiently.
+- Electrical Foreman: Supervise and coordinate electrical projects, ensuring that work is completed on time and to specifications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.